-There are 3 main types of MSDs that are suitable for different kinds of marine vessels with varying effluent treatment levels.
+There are 3 main types of MSDs that are suitable for different kinds of marine vessels and have varying effluent treatment levels.
 Every vessel with an MSD installed as of January 30, 1980, must be equipped with one of the three types of MSDs (The United States Code 2012).
 Properly maintained MSDs should not be causing or contributing to bacteria exceedances in impaired waters.
 It is prohibited under Federal law to discharge untreated sewage from vessels within navigable waters as stated in the Clean Vessel Act.

-Discharges of untreated sewage from boats and other watercraft can contribute to bacteria exceedances in the Sand and Whooping Island creeks TMDL watershed.
+Discharges of untreated sewage from boats and other watercraft can contribute to bacteria exceedances in the Russel Creek TMDL watershed.